GoogleCloudPlatform/gradle-appengine-plugin/README.md

 requested data, it does not guarantee the file won't contain duplicate error messages.
 If this argument is not specified, the plugin will overwrite the log output file.
 * `outputFile`: The file the logs get written to.
-* `optimizeWar`: Set it to `true` if you want to budle generated classes and dependencies into one single JAR file.
-[Gradle FatJar Plugin](https://github.com/musketyr/gradle-fatjar-plugin/) must be installed otherwise the flag has no effect.

 The task `gaeUpdate` allows you to specify upload specific settings.
 Define the tasks' properties in the closure `update`: